Do you dream of globetrotting, but worry about the high costs? Take heart: There are many ways to see the world for free.

 Following are five ways you can cut out most or all of your expenses when traveling.

-Couchsurfing has created a network of hosts that allows you to stay for free in someone’s home “in every country on earth.”
-More than 10 million people in 200,000 cities make up the Couchsurfing community.
-In some cities, you will have access to fun activities such as dance classes, hikes and dinners.
+Couchsurfing International has created a global network of hosts that enables you to stay for free in someone’s home.
+Some 14 million people in 200,000 cities make up the Couchsurfing International community.

 HomeExchange allows you to swap your abode with someone else’s.
-In essence, they stay at your place while you crash at theirs.
+In essence, they stay at your place while you vacation at theirs.

 HomeExchange offers more than 65,000 homes in 150 countries.
-A member of a family from Norway that has been involved in nine exchanges says:
+A member of a family from Norway that has been involved in nine exchanges writes:

-The United Nations is looking for people to volunteer in many of the 130 countries it serves.
-According to the U.N. website:
+The United Nations Volunteers program, or UNV, is looking for people to volunteer in many of the 130 countries the U.N. serves.
+According to the UNV website, “Assignments can involve contributing to technical cooperation with governments, community-based initiatives, humanitarian relief, rehabilitation and electoral and peace-building processes.”

 5. Peace Corps

 One of the oldest and best-known ways to travel for free, the Peace Corps is for folks who are interested in a lot more than a mere vacation.
-Sign up for this program, and you’ll be committing to a two-year stint in one of 60 developing nations.
+Signing up for this program generally means committing to a two-year stint in a developing nation.

 While the work is challenging, it also can be immensely rewarding.
 Bettie Anderson left her home in Virginia to join the Peace Corps — at age 73.
-The volunteer in the African nation of Botswana writes:
+The volunteer said of her decision to spend two years in the African nation of Botswana: